iPhone XS Max for much less? Honor 8X wants to be your 6.5-inch budget alternative

 Huawei knows that not everyone can afford a $1,000 phone, or would want to spend that much even if they could.
-So the new Honor 8X gives you all the iPhone XS Max's ($1,246 at Amazon Marketplace) screen size and extra glitz for a budget price.
+So the new Honor 8X gives you all the iPhone XS Max's screen size and extra glitz for a budget price.

 The new Honor 8X sports a 6.5-inch, bezel-less, notched display and a shiny metallic look in blue, black or red (I saw it in blue).
 Even though it sells for 1,399 yuan in China -- that converts to about $205, £155 or AU$285 -- it doesn't feel like a budget phone.
 Its specs and overall look and feel pack a punch.